 Thematic Session on Shelter and Health at the Global Shelter Cluster's annual meeting on June 9th 2021

 Representatives from Health, WaSH, Shelter and MHPSS discussed the multiple connections between Shelter and physical and mental health.

 In August 2020 we published Towards Healthier Homes in Humanitarian Settings, a report following the first Shelter and Health Learning Event in May 2020.

 Please download the report and share the link!

 One strand of the research related to the ‘wider impacts’ workstream of the project is concerned with the health aspects of shelter/emergency and transitional housing and on the beneficial impacts that shelter assistance could have on people recovering from natural disaster and conflict.
 We are aiming to gather knowledge and expertise from others in the shelter sector, as well as those in other humanitarian and development/public health sectors.

-Project team members Sue Webb and Emma Weinstein Sheffield recently published a blog on the implications of COVID-19 for shelter assistance.
+Project team members Sue Webb and Emma Weinstein Sheffield published a blog in April 2020 on the implications of COVID-19 for shelter assistance.
 The current crisis has highlighted already-existing connections between poor shelter and health.

 Copyright © 2020 Self-recovery - All rights reserved.